So you think you have OCD... Now what?

 But, how do I know if my therapist is good?

-I hope this is a helpful starting point for those beginning their OCD journey.
+I hope this is a helpful premier for those beginning their OCD journey.
 It can be daunting, but there is help available.
-Simply starting the journey is the hardest part.
+Simply starting the journey is often the hardest part.
 If you have questions about OCD treatment or would like to work with me, you can contact me here.
 I am always happy to help.